Embryo Implantation After FET: What Must Happen for Pregnancy to Continue

-Embryo implantation is often described as the moment a fertilised egg attaches to the uterine lining.
+Embryo implantation after frozen embryo transfer is often described as the moment the transferred embryo attaches to the uterine lining.

 But attachment alone does not determine whether a pregnancy continues.